patrickvorgers/Home-Assistant-Import-Energy-Data/Datasources/Enphase/README.md

 - Pandas python library ```pip install pandas```

 **How-to**
-- Export data from the [Enlighten Enphase Energy](https://enlighten.enphaseenergy.com/) website
+- Export data from the [Enlighten Enphase Energy](https://enlighten.enphaseenergy.com/) site
-    - Go to the [Enlighten Enphase Energy](https://enlighten.enphaseenergy.com/) website
+    - Go to the [Enlighten Enphase Energy](https://enlighten.enphaseenergy.com/) site
     - Set the language to English (bottom right corner)
     - Login with your account
     - Follow the below substeps in case you have access to the installer version of the site (orange layout)